glhrmv/teeko/interim_report.md

 found and victory is granted to the respective player and the game is over, or it will display which player's turn it is to move.

+This predicate has been implemented in the following way:

 ~~~

 ~~~

 \newpage
+\setlength\parindent{0pt}

 # References